DataSapient/ML-Practice/Regression/README.md

 # Regression

-We're going to learn about **Regression**, the related concepts, types and then apply what we learnt in a small project.
+We're going to learn about **Regression**, the related concepts, types and then apply what we learnt in a Jupyter Notebook.
-Let's begin!
+Let us begin!

 ## Assumptions